View semester dates

 A wide range of funding opportunities includes placements with funding from the Department's partnership studentships with museums and galleries, departmental studentships, overseas scholarships and funding for students with specific research interests.

-You will be based in the Department of History of Art on Campus West, with most of your contact hours being in Vanbrugh College.
+You will be based in the Department of History of Art on Campus West.
+Most of your contact hours will be in Vanbrugh College.

 Our beautiful green campus offers a student-friendly setting in which to live and study, within easy reach of the action in the city centre.
 It's easy to get around campus - everything is within walking or pedalling distance, or you can always use the fast and frequent bus service.